Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Accessories

-If you have a PicoBNC+ Oscilloscope such as the 4425A then the PICO-TA388 is best.
-The economy PICO-TA019 (only suitable for petrol) and the premium PICO-TA167 are for the 4823 8-channel PicoScope and for the older BNC PicoScopes.
+If you have a PicoBNC+ Oscilloscope such as the 4425A, then the PICO-TA388 is best.
+The economy PICO-TA019 (which is only suitable for small petrol engines) and the premium PICO-TA167 are for the 4823, 8-channel PicoScope and for the older BNC PicoScopes.

 Use the new PICO-TA398 with the newer PicoBNC+ PicoScopes and the PICO-PP357 with the older BNC PicoScopes.